Last updated on October 2nd, 2023 at 01:23 pm

 If you’re new to camping, check out our camping for beginners tips and free printable checklist.

 Camping might not be for everyone.
-But if you’ve been inspired by the five benefits of spending more time outdoors and are looking for ways to get your family outside, camping is an excellent option!
+But, if you’ve been looking for ways to get your family outside, it’s an excellent option!

 Go for a Trial Run.

 A week away in the wilderness is not the way to introduce your family to camping.
 Especially if you have littles with you, keep your first (and maybe second and third) camping trip short and close to home.
 In fact, the backyard is a great place to start!